 - There will be a light RPG system with attributes, skills and abilities.
 RPG like systems also apply to things like death penalty and how some of the survival aspects, like food/water, are handled.

-On paper, much of Under a Rock is coming across very akin to a more "survival adjacent" title like Conan Exiles.
-According to one of the developers the game will encompass more traditional survival mechanics like temperature impact, inclement weather, and fatigue along with mechanics that can go both ways like poison, diseases, and curses.
-These are pretty standard fare even in games like World of Warcraft.
-There will be attributes, skills, abilities, and resistances alongside both stats and tech progression.
-These skills/abilities, coupled with the combat mechanic breakdown posted to their Discord, further strengthen that MMO/RPG vibe.
+Much of Under a Rock resembles a more “survival-adjacent” title like Conan Exiles.
+According to one of the developers, the game will encompass traditional survival mechanics like temperature impact, inclement weather, and fatigue, along with mechanics that can go both ways, like poison, diseases, and curses.
+These are standard fare even in games like World of Warcraft.
+Additionally, there will be attributes, skills, abilities, and resistances alongside stats and tech progression.
+These skills/abilities and the combat mechanic breakdown posted to their Discord further strengthen that MMO/RPG vibe.

-As of the middle of October the developers have been posting more detailed information to their Discord in the form of a forum styled FAQ.
-It's been nice to get concrete details - even if it's all work in progress - because for a while what we mostly had were just pure visuals of picture/video.
-Even the very first teasers I saw for the game (way back when on Reddit) just generated a lot of questions and provided no real information.
-I'm cautiously interested in the game as a potential new "hand occupier" when gaming with folks like my wife and some others in the community who either struggle with or aren't a fan of the more traditional survival experience.
-Previous games under this heading have been games like Conan Exiles and Valheim: where there's little effort necessary for AI combat or relevant survival themed aspects.
-For me they ended up being games that were fun for a bit with friends & a good Netflix show, didn't require much effort or attention.
-Hell, levels on Conan are a fraction of the grind of old school vanilla WoW! *dies inside* I could see my wife enjoying the building a ton, since it seems to include a lot of options!
+Nevertheless, I’m cautiously interested in the game as a potential new “hand occupier” when gaming with folks like my wife and others in the community who either struggle with or aren’t fans of the more traditional survival experience.
+Previous games under this heading have been like Conan Exiles and Valheim: minimal effort is required for AI combat or relevant survival-themed aspects.
+They ended up being games that were fun for a bit with friends & a good Netflix show but didn’t require much attention.
+Hell, levels on Conan are a fraction of the grind of old-school vanilla WoW! *dies inside* I could see my wife enjoying the building a ton since it includes many options!